George Armour: Gallery

-The Armours become associated with this artistic milieu by becoming collectors and patrons.
+The Armours became collectors and patrons connected to this milieu.
 Their son John Armour died on 16 May 1865 of a rheumatic heart condition.
 Some time before that, John's portrait was painted by Healy.
 Prior to his death, the Armours traveled to Europe hoping to cure John.
 While in Europe a bas-relief bust of John was sculpted.
 Also on that voyage a portrait of Barbara Allison Armour was painted by Sir Lawrence Alma-Tadema in London in 1865.

-Also of note, Armour's partner James H Dole had been very active with the Chicago Academy of Design, was a founder of the Chicago Academy of Fine Arts and supported the Art Institute until his death in 1902.
+Armour's partner James H Dole had been active with the Chicago Academy of Design, was a founder of the Chicago Academy of Fine Arts and supported the Art Institute until his death in 1902.

-The culmination of this participation is that Armour was a founder and elected first President of the Chicago Academy of Fine Arts in 1879.
+Armour was a founder and elected first President of the Chicago Academy of Fine Arts in 1879.
 The academy changed its name to the Art Institute of Chicago in 1882.

-The background in the creation of the Art Institute is complex.
 The formation of the Institute and its origins in the Chicago Academy of Design are detailed by A T Andreas in his History of Chicago – From the Earliest Period to the Present Time.
-A darker side of the takeover of assets is covered by Joel S. Dryer in a presentation titled The Story You Don't Know About A Place We All Love delivered to The Chicago Literary Club 14 May 2001.
-Further investigations has been carried out by Kirsten M. Jensen in her book: The American Salon: The Art Gallery at the Chicago Interstate Industrial Exposition, 1873—1890.
+The takeover of assets is discussed by Joel S. Dryer in a presentation titled The Story You Don't Know About A Place We All Love delivered to The Chicago Literary Club 14 May 2001.
+Further research has been carried out by Kirsten M. Jensen in her book: The American Salon: The Art Gallery at the Chicago Interstate Industrial Exposition, 1873—1890.